doubleTroub1e/nodepayai/README.md

 An unofficial Docker Image for [app.nodepay.ai](https://app.nodepay.ai/register?ref=3iXL7IuXXwKQVE6) Available on [Docker Hub](https://hub.docker.com/r/camislav/grass)

-## What's Grass?
+## What's NodePay?
-Grass allows you to earn passive income by sharing your network bandwidth
+NodePay allows you to earn passive income by sharing your network bandwidth

 ## How to get started?
 1. Register a Nodepay Account if you don't have one already: [app.nodepay.ai](https://app.nodepay.ai/register?ref=3iXL7IuXXwKQVE6)